Spring Garden Revival

 Elmhurst Municipal Ordinances for Landscaping Operations & Equipment Use

-Elmhurst regulates landscaping operations to ensure neighborhood quality of life and environmental protection.
-Power dethatchers and similar equipment may be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays and holidays.
-Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the city, carrying comprehensive liability and workers’ compensation insurance.
-Bonding may be required for municipal contracts.
-Residents and contractors should consult the city’s code enforcement office for up-to-date regulations and permit requirements.
-For ordinance details and business registration, contact: Code Enforcement
+Elmhurst regulates landscaping operations to minimize noise and ensure public safety.
+Power dethatchers and similar equipment may be operated from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays; Sunday and holiday restrictions may apply.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial operators must be licensed and registered with the city, carrying comprehensive liability and workers’ compensation insurance.
+Municipal contracts may require bonding.
+For work near public rights-of-way or parkways, additional permits may be needed.
+For ordinance details, business registration, and enforcement procedures, contact:

 209 N. York St., Elmhurst, IL 60126